Theoretical analysis of beta- emission from 63-Ni nano-particles in glassy 15-P

-As the absorption is concerned, the main processes involves in this model are excitation, ionization.
-As figure \ref{energylossatphos} denotes, at energies over $28$keV the incident particles start to deposit most of their energies deeper in the film (800 $\mu m$ thick) with some also penetrating, this means the IMFP is increases.
-This also corresponds to higher particle range.
+The main process of absorption is the excitation, ionization.
+As Fig.\ref{energylossatphos} shows, at energies over $28$keV the incident particles start to deposit most of their energies in the film (800 $\mu m$ thick) and starts escaping at higher energies, this means the IMFP is increased.

-The energy loss in 2keV to 28keV range could be in form of heat or bremsstrahlung where the loss is negligible and they deposit almost 99.9$\%$ of their initial charge, and 1 $\%$ is where the particles break out the film in form radiation.
-From 28keV to 60keV range a portion of incoming particles escape from the film.
-However there will be some losses but particles tend to penetrate more into the film before their first collision occurs.
-Thus Figure 7 presents the fruit of our calculation and model, it shows the ${63}Ni$ $\beta^{-}$ energy spectrum absorption in ${15}^P$, and the linear line corresponding to full energy deposition (100$\%$ efficiency)
+The energy loss in 2 keV to 28 keV range is almost 99.9$\%$.
+Above 28keV a portion of incoming particles escapes the film.
+Fig.\ref{energylossatphos} represents the ${63}Ni$ $\beta^{-}$ energy spectrum absorption in ${15}^P$, and the linear line corresponding to full energy deposition (100$\%$ efficiency)

 Particle range consists of four profiles, longitudinal range, lateral straggling, projected range, and collisional range.
-The longitudinal range increases because of increase in energy spread(of incoming beam), which is not influenced by dispersion effect.
-This has a direct relation with beam profile.
-Although this could be sometimes negligible particularity for a single beam shot but cannot be ignored for a continuous beam (primarily for lower energies).
+The longitudinal range increases because of increase in energy spread (of the incoming beam), which is not influenced by dispersion effect.
+This has a direct relation to beam profile.
+Although this could be sometimes negligible particularity for a single interaction, however, it cannot be ignored for a continuous beam.
 Considering the initial beam profile be $ \varepsilon _z$ the final Root Mean Square (RMS) is given by \cite{Thangaraj}:

 Where $ \alpha D$ is the longitude dispersion, D is the dispersion factor and $X’, Z, \delta $ are the angle, position and energy spread respectively.
 More studies can be done during the experimental prototyping and the effect of beam dispersion could be taken into account before a valid comparison between the final prototype and simulation can be made.